PowerShell’s Where-Object

 cmdlet in PowerShell is a filtering mechanism.
 You can use Where-Object

 to filter collections from preceding commands using specific criteria.
-Objects that meet the conditions of the filter then pass through the pipeline to the next cmdlet.
+Objects that meet the conditions of the PowerShell filter then pass through the pipeline to the next cmdlet.

 Where-Object